De La Salle University – Dasmariñas: Human Lasallian Star

 DLSU-D attempted the feat again on January 26, 2010, this time at night.
 The event drew in 13,000 participants: students, faculty, administrators, and parents.
 Participants were given the glow sticks of green and white, the school colors of De La Salle.
 As night fell, the crowd assembled into a huge star twinkling brightly against the darkness.
 This moment of history was further heightened by the singing of the school hymn.

+Another attempt was made on June 17, 2012 at DLSU-D Grandstand.
+Around 25,000 Lasallians and supporters of La Salle became part of the star and contributed to reaching the target of raising P2.5 million for the scholarship fund.
+The star formation was part of the closing ceremonies of the centennial celebration of the Lasallian presence in the Philippines.
+It also signalled the opening of the upcoming Jubilee celebration of DLSU-D’s 25th year as a Lasallian institution.

 La Estrella Verde

 La Estrella Verde (LEV) is the official Senior High School (SHS) student publication of De La Salle University–Dasmariñas.
 Founded and established in 2016, the publication serves as a medium (through print, online, and radio) for students to be aware of all current events and latest updates happening around the senior high school community.

 Its name translates to "The Green Star."

 ANIMOSAIC 2: Humans of St. La Salle

 De La Salle University-Dasmariñas (DLSU-D) had broken records with its human formation of the Lasallian Signum Fidei Star and a coin mural of the school logo.
 To commemorate the 300th feast day of its founder, thousands of people held color-coded umbrellas to form the largest image of Saint Jean-Baptiste de La Salle at the DLSU-D Track Oval on Sunday, April 7, 2019.
 About 6,000 students, employees, and stakeholders of DLSU-D participated in the fundraising event dubbed "Animosaic 2: Humans of St La Salle."
 The fundraising event is dedicated to all the scholars and aspiring scholars of DLSU-D. Seeking to beat the record set by China after it formed a giant human smiley with 3,099 participants in 2016, Lasallians made their own bid for the record with some 6,000 Lasallians forming the image of Saint Jean-Baptiste de La Salle, the university name as well as the #300LaSalle which signifies the 300th death anniversary of the Father Founder.
 The event is made more significant as it was celebrated with the Feast Day of St. La Salle.
 The event is also consistent with Lasallian institutions all around the world making their own human formations of the image of Saint Jean-Baptiste de La Salle as part of the Humans of St. La Salle initiative.